jablonskidev/openai/study-notes.md

 ## Prompt Engineering

+You can use the completion model to:
+- Summarize text
+- Extract data
+- Analyse sentiment
+- Transform text (example: translating)

-Here are components of an effective prompt:
+Here are components of an **effective prompt**:

 | Component           | Example                                                                         |
 |---------------------|---------------------------------------------------------------------------------|